verge-io/docs/docs/ProductGuide/nasremotevolumes.md

 11. Enter ***Mount Options*** These are optional CIFS parameters for advanced use.
 More information is available at: [https://linux.die.net/man/8/mount](https://linux.die.net/man/8/mount.cifs))
 12. Select the ***Read Only*** checkbox if the file system should be mounted as read-only within the volume.(Note: Read-only access may already be determined by the user permissions defined on the source CIFS share.)
 13. Click **Submit** to save the settings and create the new remote volume.
 14. The dashboard for the new remote volume is displayed.
-If the remote CIFS share was successfully mounted to the VergeIO system, an Online Status will appear; if the volume does not mount successfully, refer to the logs section toward the bottom of the dashboard to view error messages.
+If the remote CIFS share was successfully mounted to the VeregOS system, an Online Status will appear; if the volume does not mount successfully, refer to the logs section toward the bottom of the dashboard to view error messages.

 > Files in the online volume can be viewed using the Browse option from the left menu. {.is-success}